mohmiim/MLIntroduction/session-1/README.md

 model.fit(xs, ys,epochs=500)
 ```

 We pass the `fit` function the training samples and the `epochs` parameter (to indicate how many iterations should be attempted before stopping the training).
-In this case we are telling it to try for 500 iterations.
+In this case, we tell it to try for 500 iterations.
 The fit function can now start the training process.

 When you run the code samples from above, you should see an output similar to this: